 ARE YOU CONSIDERING TAKING ADVANTAGE OF THIS HOT SELLING MARKET?

 Find out how much your home is worth with our instant home valuation tool.

-Today I'm gonna interview Joe Kiser 00:01 about a time he took the lead as a 00:02 listing agent for a family of six 00:04 siblings and how they chose the right 00:06 offer
+Today I'm gonna interview Joe Kiser 00:01 about a time he took the lead as a 00:02 listing agent for a family of six 00:04 siblings and how he helped them choose between multiple offers

 All right well 00:13 all six siblings were raised 00:15 in this home they were all adults now 00:17 some would moved out of state.
 They had 00:20 this home in their family since 00:23 the 40's.
 They needed to sell it 00:26 to fund their mom's long-term care who 00:28 was living in the home unassisted at the 00:30 time and they were gonna put her in 00:32 different care.

 It sounds like 00:34 there's a lot of emotion involved.

 There really 00:36 was, and everyone has a 00:38 different emotional take to what's going 00:40 on.

 Tell us a little about about the 00:42 house and where it's located.